 It’s that time again!
 Time to embrace the chill in the air and get those kids out of the house for some fantastic, family-friendly events and activities to keep you busy throughout the PNW winter months.
 Bundle up and head out with this Portland Winter Bucket List!

 Pack up the snow gear and head to the mountain!
-The classic daytime tubing is perfect for the tubing purists and for the adventurous set there is nighttime Cosmic Tubing, complete with 600,000 LED lights, laser light shows, black lights, colored lights, rock music and more!
-Open now!
+The classic daytime tubing is perfect for the tubing purists, and for the adventurous set there is nighttime Cosmic Tubing, complete with 600,000 LED lights, laser light shows, black lights, colored lights, rock music and more!
+Most hills are open now!
+Want to go tubing, snow-less?
+Check out the Oregon Garden in Silverton!

 2. Ice Skating